 - Further studies have elucidated that bacterial shape affects the pathogenicity of the microorganism.
-One such hypothesis states that the helical shape of Helicobacter pylori.
+One such hypothesis states the helical shape of Helicobacter pylori.
 H.pylori’s pathogenicity is hugely dependent on its motility.
 The helical shape of this bacteria is found to enhance its motility.

-- The shape is not only a phenotypic feature but is affected by, and in turn affects pathogenicity, evolution and adaptability, nutrient uptake, motility and perhaps a host of other features.
+- The shape is not only a phenotypic feature but is affected by, and in turn, affects, pathogenicity, evolution and adaptability, nutrient uptake, motility, and perhaps a host of other features.

 As we probe more into bacterial morphology and adaptations, can we one day correlate other important factors such as antibiotic resistance?